cm-forks/microservice-camel-docker-in-action/readme.md

 ## Using JBoss Forge

-* Use the Camel Archetypes to create the skeleton of the project
+* Use these Camel Archetypes to create the skeleton of the project

 ```
     mvn archetype:generate